Carda01/tpcds-benchmark/README.md

 ### TPC-DS DATA AND QUERY BUILD:
 Let’s begin with preparing the data and queries we will use to perform our benchmark.

+#### Step 1: Building the image
-1. Open a terminal into the "tpcds-benchmark-main folder" and build the docker image using the following commands:
+Open a terminal into the "tpcds-benchmark-main" folder and build the docker image using the following commands:
     ```sh
     docker build --tag tpcds:ubuntu .
     ```
     That should take a few seconds.

+#### Step 2: Running the compse
-2. Run the following command in the terminal:
+Run the following command in the terminal:
     ```sh
     docker compose up
     ```